softins/jamuluswebsite/wiki/en/en-Server-Linux.md

 ### Compile sources, create a user

-1. [Get the sources](Installation-for-Linux#get-jamulus-sources), install the [dependent packages](Installation-for-Linux#install-dependencies) according to the Linux client install guide.
-Note that **you don't need to install the JACK package(s)** for a headless build. _If you plan to run headless on Gentoo, or are compiling under Ubuntu for use on another Ubuntu machine, [see the footnote](#what-does-the-headless-build-flag-do)._
+1. **Compile Jamulus:** [Get the sources](Installation-for-Linux#get-jamulus-sources), install the [dependent packages](Installation-for-Linux#install-dependencies) according to the Linux client install guide.
+Note that **you don't need to install the JACK package(s)** for a headless build. _If you plan to run headless on Gentoo, or are compiling under Ubuntu for use on another Ubuntu machine, and want to save some space, [see the footnote](#what-does-the-headless-build-flag-do)._
 1. Compile the sources to ignore the JACK sound library:

 ~~~